bugcrowd/templates/submissions/description/broken_authentication_and_session_management/privilege_escalation/template.md

 Privileged user view:

 {{screenshot}}

-## Demonstrated Impact

-The impact of privilege escalation can vary in severity depending on the degree of access to resources or functionality the malicious attacker is able to gain.
-Generally, privilege escalation can result in the modification or theft of data, including any Personally Identifiable Information (PII) stored within the application.
-This can lead to financial loss from a compromised application, legal ramifications, and reputational damage of {{program}} and their users.

 A malicious attacker could abuse this authentication bypass further to {{action}} by abusing the privileged users permissions through {{payload}}.
 This is demonstrated in the screenshot below: